 - 2 cups blueberries, fresh or fresh-frozen (no need to thaw)

 - Preheat the oven to 350°F and grease and line a standard tube pan, bundt pan, or large loaf pan (4.5" x 12").
-PRO TIP: Do not overfill; no matter what type of cake pan you choose, the blueberry pound cake batter should not fill the pan higher than 3/4 full.
+PRO TIP: Do not overfill the blueberry pound cake batter in the pan.
+No matter what type of cake pan you choose, the blueberry pound cake batter should not fill the pan higher than about 3/4 full.
 Bake any extra batter as muffins or tea-sized loaf cakes.

 - Pour the batter into the prepared tube, loaf, or bundt pan.
 Spread the batter to even the top, and sprinkle the top generously with sugar, if desired.